Skip to content

 image.png

-When the above image appears, press Enter a few times.
+When the above picture appears, press Enter a few times.

-When Login: is displayed, enter root after it, and press Enter. image.png
+When Login: is displayed, enter root after it, and then press Enter. image.png

-Next, Password: will appear.
-Now, paste the password you copied (if you forgot it, you can find it on the product information page).
+Then Password: will appear.
+Now you need to paste the password you copied (if you forgot it, you can find it on the product information page).

-Note: Do not use Ctrl+V or right-click paste, as this may cause extra spaces or line breaks to be entered, resulting in a password error.
+Note: Do not use Ctrl+V or right-click to paste, as this may cause extra spaces or line breaks to be entered, resulting in an incorrect password.

 image.png

-Hold down the Shift key + Insert key to paste the password to prevent login failures even with a correct password, and then press Enter.
+Hold down the Shift key + Insert key to paste the password to prevent the password from being correct but unable to log in, and then press Enter.

 image.png